 Of course the higher the fill power, the higher price tag!
 And down is a significant component of the manufacturing cost for high end sleeping bags.
 So you will have to aim for the highest fill power that falls within your budget.

 The use of innovative lightweight fabrics for the shell and liner can provide significant weight savings.
-Look for bags made with a ripstop nylon in the range of 10 to 15 denier.
-These ultralight fabrics provide enough durability for a bag that is well looked after, whilst also providing significant weight savings.
+Look for sleeping bags made with a ripstop nylon in the range of 10 to 15 denier.
+This provides enough durability for a bag that is well looked after and doesn’t add unnecessary bulk or weight.

-If durability is a concern for you — e.g. you regularly sleep out on rough terrain — then consider a bag with a slightly heavier outer shell fabric, e.g. 20 denier.
+If durability is a concern for you — e.g. you often sleep out on rough ground — then consider a sleeping bag with a slightly heavier outer shell fabric, say around 20 denier.

-Many shell fabrics are also treated to try and improve water resistance.
-Sometimes this is a propriety water resistant coating added to the fabric (e.g. found on the Pertex Quantum Pro used for Feathered Friends ultralight bags) whilst others treat the shell fabric with a Durable Water Repellent (DWR).
-Note however that DWRs degrade each time you wash your sleeping bag and so will need to be reapplied over time.
+Most shell fabrics are also treated with a water resistant coating.
+Sometimes this is a propriety water resistant coating bonded to the fabric — e.g. the Pertex Quantum Pro used for Feathered Friends ultralight range of bags.
+Whilst other companies simply treat the fabric with a Durable Water Repellent (DWR).

-In any case, a water resistant shell fabric is not the same as waterproof.
-A water resistant shell fabric is only useful for preventing things like minor dampness from condensation dripping from a tent wall.
-The best defence against a wet sleeping bag is prevention — try to keep your sleeping bag dry at all times.
-This includes storing it in a dry sack during the day.
+A water resistant shell fabric is only useful for preventing things like minor dampness from condensation.
+Your best defence against a wet sleeping bag is care — endeavour to keep your sleeping bag dry at all times.
+I recommend keeping it in a high quality dry sack whilst in your backpack during the day.

 A draft tube is an extra baffle, filled with down, that runs along the entire length of the bag behind the zipper.
 It is used to prevent cold air from entering the bag through the zipper.